Tushar-sketch-bit/Tushar-sketch-bit/README.md

 - 🌱 I’m currently learning ML and Ai
 - 💞️ I’m looking to collaborate on Ml and AI
 - 📫 How to reach me maliktushar749@gmail.com
-- 😄 Pronouns: Avg/Guy
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: Learner of many,Master of none 💻
+- ⚡ Fun fact: Learner of many, Mastering many💻

 <!---
 Tushar-sketch-bit/Tushar-sketch-bit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.